acantril/learn-cantrill-io-labs/aws-simple-site2site-vpn/02_LABINSTRUCTIONS/STAGE3.md

 # AWS Side Security Groups

 Go to the `VPC` console, under `security` click `Security Groups`.
-Select the `Default A4L onprem SG` security group.
+Select the `Default A4L aws SG` security group.
 Click `Inbound Rules` and notice how there is no rule for the onpremises networks...
 Click `Edit Inbound Rules`.
 Click `Add rule`.